-At the end of Year 10 (Summer 2022), students will sit for the external examination for the subject course started in Year 9 (Option 1).
-They will continue to study the remaining 6 IGCSEs courses started in Year 10 and will sit the external examinations in Year 11 (Summer 2023)
+At the end of Year 11 (Summer 2023), students will sit for the external examination for the subject courses started in Year 10 (English, Mathematics and four other IGCSE subjects chosen in Options 2 to 5).

 PASS Survey Report

 The success of young people's educational experience is heavily determined by the attitudes that they bring to their learning, their sense of aspiration and the feelings they have about their place in the broader social context of the school.
 The PASS diagnostic is a powerful, multi-factorial measure of students' attitudes to school, learning and success.
 Its robust nature enables the data it yields to be used as a means of establishing baselines and to support effective planning, implementation and evaluation of interventions at individual, group and whole school levels.
 The data combined with other student data such as GL CAT4, Progress Test, gives staff in school, in collaboration with the young people, greater opportunity to make informed decisions about their future learning and to help them towards further success